DanArmor/ai-algorithms/README.md

 #### [Neural network](/neuro/)

 Image classification using a neural network.
+Works with 28x28 black-white images

 (in the example gif - types of vehicles)